-Tyler Sutton is a Welding Instructor at the Houston Branch Campus.
+Tyler Sutton is the Lead Welding Instructor at the Houston Branch Campus.
 Tyler has been welding for about five years throughout the Houston area with experience in ASME pressure vessels, ornamental welding, and shipyard welding.
 He has worked for companies such as Texas Plate Fabricators and Metal Railing of America.
-Tyler is a graduate of Arclabs Welding School, and he is excited to teach at his alma mater and give back to the next generation of welders.
-In his free time, Tyler enjoys traveling the coastline to fish and hunting.
+Tyler is a graduate of Arclabs Welding School,